frida/frida-website/_i18n/en/_docs/javascript-api.md

     for future batches to avoid looking at stale data.

--   `enumerateMatches(query)`: performs the resolver-specific `query` string, returning an array of objects containing the following properties:
+-   `enumerateMatches(query)`: performs the resolver-specific `query` string, optionally suffixed with `/i` to perform case-insensitive matching, returning an array of objects containing the following properties:

     -   `name`: name of the API that was found